ben44496/2021-spring-notes/211/211-instruction-manual/instruction-manual.md

 2. **Launch Session**: Press "Launch Session" and select "MATE" as the option.
-3. **Start VSCode**: Startup VSCode and click the "File Explorer" button on the left sidebar (1st button) and press the "Open Folder" blue button.
+3. **Start VSCode**: Startup VSCode in FastX and click the "File Explorer" button on the left sidebar (1st button) and press the "Open Folder" blue button.
 Choose your home directory (the path is `/home/[YOUR NETID])
 4. **Git in CS225**: Follow [this](https://courses.grainger.illinois.edu/cs225/fa2021/resources/) link to set up GitHub on EWS.

 ### Instructions (desktop client)
 1. **Download FastX**: Download the FastX Client here: https://www.starnet.com/fastx/current-client.

-    Once finished downloading, start FastX
+    Once it has finished downloading, start FastX.

 2. **Establish new connection**: Click the `+` sign to add a new connection, and select "SSH"